sidravi1/sidravi1.github.io/_posts/2018-04-03-gaussian-processes.md

 use_math: true
 ---

+This post is an intro to Gaussian Processes.

 A large part of the code and explanation is borrowed from the [course](https://am207.github.io/2018spring/wiki/gp1.html) [website](https://am207.github.io/2018spring/wiki/gp2.html) for [AM207 at Harvard](https://am207.github.io/2018spring).
+The notebook with the code to generate the plots can be found [here.](https://github.com/sidravi1/Blog/blob/master/nbs/Gaussian%20Processes.ipynb).

 ## Why Gaussian Processes ##
 You are all probably familiar with linear regression.
 Since we are all bayesian, this can be written as follows: